Asbestos Exposure in the Workplace

-Those involved with the building or maintenance of ships are at risk for high doses of airborne asbestos.
-Commonly used around boilers, turbines, engines, valves, other equipment, and steam pipes, asbestos insulation may become air borne during simple routine maintenance.
+Those who were involved with the building or maintenance of ships typically breathed high doses of airborne asbestos.
+Commonly used around boilers, turbines, engines, valves, other equipment, and steam pipes, asbestos insulation becomes air borne during simple routine maintenance.

 Power Plants, Refineries and Industrial Settings

 Power plants, refineries and industrial settings are jobsites where asbestos was used extensively on piping and all types of equipment.

 Asbestos products were used extensively in both home and commercial construction.
 Fireproofing, insulation, joint compounds, plaster and patching compounds are just a few of the commonly used products that contained asbestos.
-Plumbers and pipefitters are also at risk—exposed through asbestos laden cement pipes, deteriorating asbestos insulation and pipe coverings.
+Plumbers and pipefitters are also at risk—exposed through asbestos laden cement pipes, gaskets and packing, and deteriorating asbestos insulation and pipe covering.